robertpiosik/CodeWebChat/README.md

 Code Web Chat is a community-driven, free and open-source (FOSS) AI coding tool that initializes your favorite chatbot with code and instructions, hands-free!

-✅ **Supports popular chatbots**—ChatGPT, Claude, Gemini, AI Studio, Qwen, DeepSeek, etc. \
+✅ **Supports popular chatbots**—ChatGPT, Claude, Gemini, AI Studio, DeepSeek, and 10+ more \
-✅ **Applies chat reponses**—integrates changes in whole, truncated and diff edit formats
+✅ **Applies chat responses**—seamless integration of AI-generated code blocks

 Available in <a href="https://marketplace.visualstudio.com/items?itemName=robertpiosik.gemini-coder" target="_blank">VS Code</a>, <a href="https://open-vsx.org/extension/robertpiosik/gemini-coder" target="_blank">Cursor, and other forks</a>.